 Bachelor of Humanities (Great Books)

-The Bachelor of Humanities degree program provides an integrated, interdisciplinary liberal education, combining the disciplines of history, philosophy, literature, political theory, religion, classics, art history, and music history.
+The Bachelor of Humanities (Great Books) degree program provides an integrated, interdisciplinary liberal education, combining the disciplines of history, philosophy, literature, political theory, religion, classics, art history, and music history.
 In addition to the curriculum the B.Hum fosters collegiality among the 70 to 80 students admitted each year through small discussion groups and their own College precinct.

 Bachelor of Arts in Greek and Roman Studies

 The Bachelor of Arts in Greek and Roman Studies degree program provides an education in the cultures of Ancient Greece and Rome.
 Students study all aspects of ancient culture: its literature, history, religion, art, and philosophy, with particular attention paid to the acquisition of the Greek and Latin languages.

 The Bachelor of Arts in Religion degree program provides an education in world religions.
 Its field of study stretches from ancient times up to the modern day, and has as its purview both Western monotheistic religions and the major religions of the non-Western world.
 The study of religion seeks not only to understand each religious tradition in itself, but to see each as embedded within an entire culture.

 The Minor in Medieval and Early Modern Studies focuses on the literature, history, philosophy, art, and archaeology of Europe and the Near East from the 6th to the 17th century.
 It can be taken as a 4.0 credit addition to another degree program.